wabkur/alx-higher_level_programming/0x08-python-more_classes/README.md

-empty class Rectangle that defines a rectangle
+class Rectangle that defines a rectangle by based on 0-rectangle.py